houseofcommonslibrary/clcommittees/readme.md

 The `member_id` argument should be the mnis id of a member.

 The `summary`, argument is a boolean indicating whether to return a summary of key data or the full tibble.
 Setting `summary` to `TRUE` removes list columns and empty columns from the result.

 ---

+## Committee Roles

+Functions to download data on Members' roles on committees.

+---